We help you choose between these two wearable giants

 Why choose Fitbit?

 It excels as a platform for covering the bases.
 It’s not perfect, but what you get as a package is generally very reliable.
-Fitbit’s wearables look better than they ever have and that makes them easier to recommend too.
-The Versa and the Charge are standout devices and crucially, are available at a good price too.
+Fitbit’s wearables look better than they ever have, and that makes them easier to recommend too.
+The Charge models are standout devices and available at a good price too.

 Why choose Amazfit?